HomeDing/homeding.github.io/boards/d1mini.md

   that share the same form factor and connector pin assignments.
 ---

+{% from 'macros.njk' import imgCard, elemCard with context %}

 The D1 mini format for boards and shield was created by the [wemos.cc](https://www.wemos.cc/) company and is a good base for starting with DIY devices.